 Adhering to the BACP code of ethics and framework for good practice, Lindsey continues to develop her personal and professional work through regular supervision and consultancy.

-Lorna Redwood is a qualified Psycho-synthesis Counselling member of the UKCP and the Association of Psycho-spiritual Practitioners.
+Lorna Redwood is a qualified Psycho-synthesis Counsellor, a member of the UKCP, BACP and APP (the Association of Psycho-spiritual Practitioners).
 She specialises in individuals who experience low self-esteem, guilt and shame and suicidal thoughts.
-These issues often prevent an individual from engaging with and living a fulfilling life.
-Psycho-synthesis is an holistic and spiritual approach to counselling which can enable you to develop and express your personality to find a more effective way to experience life.
+These issues often prevent individuals from engaging with and living life fully.
+Psycho-synthesis is an inclusive approach to counselling, embracing the personal as well as the spiritual perspective; enabling individuals to develop, and find effective ways for self growth, self-expression and positive life experiences.

-Lorna believes being in therapy can help the client understand themselves, learn skills in a safe environment which helps them to bring self respect and value back into their life, enabling them to take responsibility, make choices and decisions about who they are and what they want for themselves and their life.
+Lorna believes being in therapy can help individuals understand themselves and learn skills in a safe, non-judgmental environment, bringing self respect and value back into their life, enabling them to take responsibility, make choices and decisions about who they are and what they want for themselves and their life.

 Marinda Nage is a psychodynamic psychotherapist who specialises in working with couples and individuals with relationship difficulties.
 She believes in opening up communication and understanding between partners or within yourself, to allow destructive patterns to be broken and potentially foster growth and change.